 How are diabetic foot infections managed and prevented?

 Diabetic foot infections are often polymicrobial.
 Infection control includes proper wound cleaning, topical antimicrobials, and systemic antibiotics when needed.
-Prevention involves maintaining good glycemic control and proper foot hygiene.
+Prevention involves maintaining reasonable glycemic control and proper foot hygiene.

 What are the key debridement techniques used for diabetic foot ulcers?

-How important is offloading and pressure relief for diabetic foot ulcers?
+How vital is offloading pressure relief for diabetic foot ulcers?

-Offloading is crucial for ulcer healing, especially for plantar ulcers.
+Offloading is crucial, especially for plantar ulcers.
 Methods include total contact casts, removable cast walkers, half shoes, and therapeutic shoes.
 Patients may need to use wheelchairs or crutches temporarily to offload the affected area.

 Why is tight blood glucose control crucial for diabetic foot ulcer healing?